Scaling Multi Agent Reinforcement Learning for Underwater Acoustic Tracking via Autonomous Vehicles: METHOD

-\subsection{PyLrauv}
+\subsubsection{PyLrauv}

 PyLrauv provides a Python interface to LRAUV Sim by leveraging ROS 2 \cite{ros2}.
 This is achieved by integrating a set of additional communication handlers into the official Gazebo C++ library, \texttt{ros\_gz}\footnote{\href{https://github.com/gazebosim/ros_gz}{https://github.com/gazebosim/ros\_gz}}.
 The integration allows control of the LRAUV robots with Python using \texttt{rclpy} \footnote{\href{https://github.com/ros2/rclpy}{https://github.com/ros2/rclpy}}.
 We have developed a set of Python controllers to send commands to the LRAUV vehicles in Gazebo and observe their published states.
 Since the actual LRAUV vehicles use the same technology, the controllers provided within PyLrauv can also be used to control real LRAUV robots.
-Controlling multiple vehicles simulated in Gazebo in a Gym-like fashion is straightforward, as demonstrated by the following code:

-\subsection{PyLrauv UTracking Environment}
+\subsubsection{PyLrauv UTracking Environment}

 \texttt{UTrackingEnv} is a Gym-like environment managing agent and target commands, communication, tracking, and RL tasks like observation building and reward calculations.
 Agents communicate via the Gazebo \texttt{LRAUV Acoustic Comms Plugin} and collect target ranges using the \texttt{LRAUV Range Bearing Plugin}.
 At the start of an episode, agents are spawned on the sea surface and targets at random depths, ensuring a minimum distance between each entity of 50 m and maximum of 200 m.
 Both agents and targets are LRAUV vehicles.
 Each step lasts 30 seconds in our experiments, at the beginning of which agents listen for range signals from targets, and at the end broadcast their locations and observations to other agents (communication phase).
 Each agent maintains its own tracking model (LS or PF) for each target, updated with all the information received.
 This ensures a genuine decentralization of the system.
 Targets are tracked in 2D space, as depth is typically known \cite{ivanscience}.